Father and Son (1929 American film): Plot

 Later, Frank discovers the remaining fragment of Lebau's letter, which confirms Grace's deception.
 Enraged, he confronts his wife, leading to a violent quarrel.
 He orders her out of his home.

 That night, Jimmie sneaks back to retrieve some of his belongings.
 Carrying an air rifle and his toys, he enters the library where the Recordograph sits.
 Realizing he cannot take the bulky machine with him, he decides instead to leave a message for his father, speaking into the device words of love and farewell.

 Grace enters the room just as he finishes.
 Seeing the boy clutching his air rifle, she panics and screams at him.
 Terrified, Jimmie flees the room.

 Moments later, Anton Lebau—recently released and burning for revenge—slips into the house.
 He confronts Grace, accusing her of betrayal.
 Their bitter exchange ends when he seizes the carving knife and kills her in cold blood.
 To frame Jimmie, Anton hurls the boy's air rifle out the window before making his escape.

 Frank rushes into the library and finds Grace dead.
 Circumstantial evidence—the presence of the boy's gun, his sudden disappearance—leads Frank to believe Jimmie may have struck her down.
 Meanwhile, Jimmie, remembering Grace's terrified scream, fears his father committed the murder.
 Out of devotion to one another, both father and son prepare to sacrifice themselves, each willing to shoulder the blame to protect the other.

 The tangled mystery is finally resolved when investigators discover both the charred fragment of Lebau's letter and Jimmie's recorded farewell on the Recordograph.
 Together, these reveal the sequence of events and expose Lebau as the true murderer.

-The police close in on the fugitive confidence man, while Frank and Jimmie are reunited in mutual forgiveness.
-Misunderstandings dispelled, their love for one another is deeper than ever.
-With Miss White by their side—who has quietly proved her loyalty and affection—the Fields family looks toward a future of trust and happiness, free of Grace's poisonous influence.
+The police close in on the fugitive confidence man, while Frank and Jimmie are reunited after resolving their differences.
+With earlier misunderstandings cleared up, they resume their relationship.
+Miss White, who has supported the family throughout the events, remains by their side.
+The Fields family looks toward the future following Grace's departure.